Help Hub — Attention Training FAQs.

 Do I need to sit with my child while they complete TRAIN?

 Yes!
 If possible, you should sit next to your child while they complete each TRAIN session.
 A consistent approach can help to demonstrate that the training is important and a valuable use of time – for them and for you.

 Can I see my child’s progress before they have completed TRAIN?

 Each week you will receive a TRAIN progress report delivered via email.
-It will show your child’s performance in the training games and highlight areas of attention that may benefit from additional support.
+It will show your child’s performance in the training exercises and highlight areas of attention that may benefit from additional support.